Explorer-USS-0-1/Explorer-USS.0.1/README.md

 * JOYSTIC BUTTON: reset the camera position to the center.

 Pressing the S2 button will the switch again to the TANK mode, and so on.
-All this is possible thanks to the handler, that will listen for the interrupt of an action at any moment and send the message to the Esp.
+All this is possible thanks to the handler, that will listen for the interrupt of an action at any moment and send the message to the Esp32-1.

 <img src="https://github.com/user-attachments/assets/1ccb45c1-9b9d-47cd-8836-0c30a3ca162b" width=30% height=30%>

+Now you can use EXPLORER USS.0.1 to go everywhere you want, and see what your eyes could never!

 ## COMMUNICATION